top of page

 Acerca de

-I didn’t know the signs and symptoms of childhood cancer and believed it was rare and therefore unlikely to ever happen.
-I now know that 1 in 320 children will be diagnosed with cancer by the time they are 20.
-Each childhood cancer is rare (there is over 88 different subtypes) but collectively childhood cancer is not rare!
+As parents, we weren’t aware of the signs and symptoms of childhood cancer.
+Like many others, we believed it was rare and unlikely to affect our child.
+We now know that 1 in 320 children will be diagnosed with cancer before they turn 20.
+While each individual childhood cancer type is rare—there are over 88 different subtypes—collectively, childhood cancer is not rare.

 bottom of page